eobaah/slackanda/README.md

 # Welcome to Slackanda

 Use the Bing search API to retrieve images of various characters from the incredible Black Panther movie.
-Display the images using a lighthouse effect.
+Display the images using a lightbox effect.
 View the deployed site at www.slackpanther.com

 My personal goals are the following: